octokit/dotnet-sdk/README.md

 ### Installation

-To install the package, you can use either of the following option :
+To install the package, you can use either of the following options:

 - In Visual Studio, from the Package Explorer, search for `Octokit.NET.SDK`, or
 - Type `Install-Package Octokit.NET.SDK` into the Package Manager Console, or
-- Type `dotnet add PathToCSProj package Octokit.NET.SDK` in a terminal (replace `PathToCSProj` by the path to the csproj file you want to add the dependency)
+- Type `dotnet add ./path/to/myproject.csproj package Octokit.NET.SDK` in a terminal (replace `./path/to/myproject.csproj` by the path to the _*.csproj_ file you want to add the dependency)

 ### Make your first request